bormaxi8080/osint-timeline/DRAFT.md

-Spring, the first bright butterfly, entered the house.
-It brought pollen, dust and the fawn of destroyed cities on its wings.

 Outside the window, a river Human voices Diligent hopelessness Softness of ice No inevitability of death No definitions of love